numba/numba/docs/source/cuda/cuda_array_interface.rst

     the parameter.
 For an example of this, :ref:`see below
     <example-multi-streams>`.

-The User may override synchronization behavior in Numba by setting the environment variable ``NUMBA_CUDA_ARRAY_INTERFACE_SYNC`` or the config variable ``CUDA_ARRAY_INTERFACE_SYNC`` to ``0`` (see :ref:`GPU Support Environment Variables <numba-envvars-gpu-support>`).
+The User may override Numba's synchronization behavior by setting the environment variable ``NUMBA_CUDA_ARRAY_INTERFACE_SYNC`` or the config variable ``CUDA_ARRAY_INTERFACE_SYNC`` to ``0`` (see :ref:`GPU Support Environment Variables <numba-envvars-gpu-support>`).
 When set, Numba will not synchronize on the streams of imported arrays, and it is the responsibility of the user to ensure correctness with respect to stream synchronization.
-Synchronization when creating a Numba Device Array from an object exporting the CUDA Array Interface may also be elided by passing ``sync=False`` when creating the Numba Device Array with :func:`numba.cuda.as_cuda_array` or :func:`numba.cuda.from_cuda_array_interface`.
+Synchronization when creating a Numba CUDA Array from an object exporting the CUDA Array Interface may also be elided by passing ``sync=False`` when creating the Numba CUDA Array with :func:`numba.cuda.as_cuda_array` or :func:`numba.cuda.from_cuda_array_interface`.